seeralans/noty-vt/areas/nssde.typ

 + The stationary distribution $P_(ss)^epsilon (lambda | x)$ converges
-  to some limiting distribution on $[-1, 1]$, but this limit lives on a domain whose connection to the original geometry has been los.
+  to some limiting distribution on $[-1, 1]$, but this limit lives on a domain whose connection to the original geometry has been lost.

 In the deterministic case, the $epsilon -> 0$ limit yields a single value
-$lambda^* (x)$ i.e. the Filippov sliding mode (see @sec-background).
-In that case, interpretation is clear, $lambda^*$ selects the unique convex combination that keeps trajectories on the discontinuity surface.

-// In the stochastic scenario,, even in the limit $epsilon -> 0$, one retains a
-// distribution over $lambda$ rather than a single value.
-But what is this
-// distribution the distribution _of_, when the layer on which $lambda$ was defined
+$lambda^* (x)$, the Filippov sliding mode.
+The interpretation is clear: $lambda^*$ selects the unique convex combination that keeps trajectories on the discontinuity surface.
+In the stochastic setting, one retains a distribution over $lambda$ rather than a single value, but this distribution becomes detached from the layer on which $lambda$ was defined.
-// has vanished?
-The switching variable was introduced to parametrise dynamics
-// within $cal(D)_epsilon$; without the layer, $lambda$ becomes an abstract
-// coordinate detached from the underlying phase space.

-==== Objection III: Incompatibility with weak-noise analysis.
+=== Objection III: Incompatibility with weak-noise analysis.

 The most fundamental objection concerns the purpose of the analysis.
 The weak-noise framework treats $epsilon$ as the small parameter governing the asymptotic expansion.
-The objects of interest are beyon the typcal paths, obtained by minimising the Freidlin-Wentzell action functional or analgously the deterministic limit $epsilon -> 0$, instead we are interested in charertising the Gaussian fluctuations around the most probable path, arising at order
-$cal(O)(sqrt(epsilon))$.
-These phenomena are intrinsically $epsilon$-dependent
+The objects of interest are not the typical paths obtained by minimising the Freidlin-Wentzell action functional, but the Gaussian fluctuations around the most probable path at order $cal(O)(sqrt(epsilon))$.
+These phenomena are intrinsically $epsilon$-dependent.
-and the noise is the object of study.
-The stationary distribution $P_(ss)(lambda
-| x)$ at finite $epsilon$ encodes how noise selects among the continuum of
-Filippov solutions, how it smooths the transition across $cal(D)$, and what the fluctuation structure looks like near the discontinuity.

-Taking $epsilon -> 0$ in the fast dynamics collapses this structure to a deterministic Filippov vector field.
-Thus it eliminates the noise-induced selection mechanism among sliding vectors returns us to the deterministic theory discardign the stochastic phenomena and precluding the study of fluctaions which we set out to analyse in the first place.
+The stationary distribution $P_(ss)(lambda | x)$ at finite $epsilon$ encodes how noise selects among the continuum of Filippov solutions and determines the fluctuation structure near the discontinuity.
+Taking $epsilon -> 0$ collapses this to a deterministic Filippov vector field, eliminating precisely the phenomena we set out to analyse.

-The weak-noise SDE is already the result of retaining terms to second order in the noise coefficient.
 Consistency demands that $epsilon$ be preserved throughout the analysis, including in the treatment of the fast variable.

-// === The intermediate timescale resolution.
-// The intermediate timescale $delta$ satisfying
+== The intermediate timescale resolution

-//
-// $
-//   epsilon << delta << 1
-// $<eq-delta-ordering>
-//
-// resolves all three by avoiding the $epsilon -> 0$ limit in the layer dynamics
-// entirely.
-At fixed $epsilon>0$:
-//
-// - *Well-defined quantities*: The layer $cal(D)_epsilon$ has finite width, the
-//   boundaries $pm epsilon$ are well-separated, and all probabilistic quantities
-//   --- including local times and their contributions to the stationary
-//   distribution --- are well-defined without singular limits.
-//
-// - *Preserved interpretation*: The switching variable $lambda$ retains its
-//   meaning as parametrising the interpolation within a layer of finite width.
-The
-//   stationary distribution $P_(ss)(lambda | x)$ describes the
-//   equilibrium of $lambda$ within this layer, with clear geometric content.
-//
-// - *Retained noise structure*: The parameter $epsilon$ appears throughout the
-//   effective slow dynamics, preserving the weak-noise structure required for
-//   Freidlin-Wentzell analysis.
-//
-// The conditions on $delta$ ensure:
-//
-// - $delta >> epsilon$: The fast variable $lambda$ equilibrates to
-//   $P_(ss)(lambda | x)$ within the $delta$-window (see @thm-exp-mixing).
-//
-// - $delta << 1$: The slow variable $x$ remains approximately frozen over the
-//   $delta$-window (see @thm-slow-var).
-//
-// The effective slow dynamics follows by averaging against the stationary
-// distribution:
-//
+The preceding objections share a common source: they arise from taking $epsilon -> 0$ in the layer dynamics.
+The resolution is to avoid this limit entirely.
+We introduce an intermediate timescale $delta$ satisfying

 $
-//   macron(a)(x) = integral_(-1)^1 a(t, x, lambda) P_(ss)(lambda | x) dif lambda,
-//   quad
-//   macron(b)(x) = integral_(-1)^1 b(t, x, lambda) P_(ss)(lambda | x) dif lambda.
-// $<eq-averaged-coeffs>
-//
-// The resulting equation,
-//
-// $
-//   dif x_t = macron(a)(x_t) dif t + sqrt(epsilon) macron(b)(x_t) dif W_t,
-// $<eq-averaged-sde>
-//
-// remains a weak-noise SDE with $epsilon$-dependent coefficients, to which
-// standard Freidlin-Wentzell theory applies.
-This is the stochastic analogue of
-// Filippov's construction: where the deterministic theory yields a unique sliding
-// vector field via an algebraic condition, the stochastic theory yields an
-// averaged vector field weighted by the stationary distribution of the fast
-// variable.
-//
-// #remark[
-//   The choice $delta = epsilon^alpha$ for some $alpha in (0, 1)$ provides a
-//   concrete realisation of the ordering @eq-delta-ordering.
-The value of $alpha$
-//   does not affect the limiting averaged dynamics, provided the bounds in
-//   @thm-slow-var and @thm-exp-mixing hold uniformly.
-// ]

-= Estimates for the dynamics on the intermediate time-scale

-We want to study the stochastic dynamics for a small but non zero $epsilon$, so we will introduce an intermediate timescale $delta$ suchh that

-$
   epsilon << delta << 1.
-$<eq-delta-scale>
+$<eq-delta-ordering>

+At fixed $epsilon > 0$, all quantities remain well-defined:

+- The layer $cal(D)_epsilon$ has finite width and the boundaries $pm epsilon$ are well-separated.
+All probabilistic quantities, including local times, require no singular limits.

+- The switching variable $lambda$ retains its meaning as parametrising the interpolation within a layer of finite width.
+The stationary distribution $P_(ss)(lambda | x)$ describes the equilibrium of $lambda$ within this layer.

+- The parameter $epsilon$ appears throughout the dynamics, preserving the weak-noise structure required for fluctuation analysis.

+The conditions on $delta$ encode a separation of timescales.
+The condition $delta >> epsilon$ ensures the fast variable $lambda$ equilibrates to $P_(ss)(lambda | x)$ within the $delta$-window.
+The condition $delta << 1$ ensures the slow variable $x$ remains approximately frozen over this window.
+A concrete realisation is $delta = epsilon^alpha$ for $alpha in (0, 1)$; the value of $alpha$ does not affect the limiting dynamics provided the relevant estimates hold uniformly.

+= Estimates for the dynamics on the intermediate timescale

-On this time scale, the dynamics of $x_t$ is frozen but the dynamics of
+We proceed to establish the estimates that justify the timescale separation.
+On the intermediate timescale $delta$ satisfying @eq-delta-ordering, the dynamics of $x_t$ is frozen while the dynamics of $lambda_t$ equilibrates to a steady-state distribution.
+Let us obtain estimates for the variation in the slow variable $x_t$ on this time scale
-$lambda_t$ has equilibriated on to a steady state distribution.
-Typically one defines $delta$ as a function of $epsilon$, e.g. $delta(epsilon) = epsilon^alpha$, for some $alpha in (0, 1)$.

 #theorem(title: [Slow variation of $x_t$  in the $delta$-window])[

-  Let $x_t in cal(D)_epsilon$ and $delta>0$ satisfying @eq-delta-scale, then
+  Let $x_t in cal(D)_epsilon$ and $delta>0$ satisfying @eq-delta-ordering and
+  $delta -> 0$ as $epsilon -> 0$, then

   $
-    // EE[ sup_(0<=s<=delta) |x_(t+s) - x_t|^2 ] <= C (delta^2  + epsilon delta),
+    EE[ sup_(0<=s<=delta) |x_(t+s) - x_t|^2 ] <= C (delta^2  + epsilon delta),  \
     PP[sup_(0<=s<=delta) |x_(t+s) - x_t| > gamma ] <= C/gamma^2 (delta^2  + epsilon delta)

   $<eq-slow-var-x>